f-corvaro/42.common_core/libft/README.md

 3. Linking.
 The symbols in the object code are now resolved to the actual memory locations or call points to provide a fully fledged executable.

 In reality it's just a precompiled version of a source file.

+**.a - archive libraries:**
+Archive libraries (.a) are statically linked.
+The library will remain unchanged unless the program is recompiled.
+This is the most straight forward way of using a library as the final result is a simple executable with no dependencies.
 </p>